stakiran/sta.json/README.md

 - A peek into Japanese life and values
 - Use as some kind of test data
 - Utilize the knowledge of the author, who is both a life hacker and an engineer.
-- Load it into the generation AI and use it as a knowledge source etc
+- Load it into the generative AI and use it as a knowledge source etc

 ## how to get